Phytoplankton development at the coastal station "Seebrücke Heiligendamm" in 2011

 The Leibniz Institute for Baltic Sea Research conducts a coastal monitoring programme with weekly samplings at the sea-bridge Heiligendamm (54°08,55' N; 11°50,60' E; 300 m off shore, 3 m water depth).
 The Department of Marine Biology analyses the surface samples, taken by means of a bucket, for phytoplankton composition and biomass and for chlorophyll a.

-The phytoplankton biomass is determined by microscopical counting (UTERMÖHL method) and the chlorophyll-a-concentration by ethanol extraction and fluorometric measurement (calculation according to LORENZEN method).
+The phytoplankton biomass is determined by microscopical counting (UTERMÖHL method) and the chlorophyll a concentration by ethanol extraction and fluorometric measurement.
 Method instructions see http://www.helcom.fi/groups/monas/CombineManual/AnnexesC/en_GB/.

-Microscopical analysis was not possible in 7 samples because of high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
+Microscopical analysis was not possible in samples containing high sediment portions, caused by wind-induced sediment resuspension at the shallow station.
 It seems that the share of sediment-containing samples increased, probably because of diminishing water depth.
 Sampling was completely impossible on 8 February, 8 August and 8 November 2011.

 State of the Baltic Sea

 - Annual Reports on the state of the Baltic Sea Environment

 - Development of the suboxic and anoxic regions since 1969

 - Baltic Thalweg transect since 2014